agentevolution/wp-listings/readme.txt

 Single listings display the custom data automatically with no need to insert shortcodes to display listing data.
 If it's entered, it will display on the page.

-Intergrates with the [Genesis Agent Profiles](http://wordpress.org/plugins/genesis-agent-profiles/) plugin to display the listing agent(s).
+Integrates with the [Genesis Agent Profiles](http://wordpress.org/plugins/genesis-agent-profiles/) plugin to display the listing agent(s).

 Single listings include a contact form for visitors to inquire about a property, or the form can be replaced with your own form plugin shortcode.

 Allows for any number of custom single listing templates to be created and displayed on a per listing basis.

 Premium Single Listing Templates available at [agentevolution.com](http://www.agentevolution.com/product-category/listing-templates/).